 The Unschooling facet comes into play in the form of what we called: Free Choice Learning, or a Passion Project.
 I mentor learners under my guidance to follow their passions and explore at least one area they are MOST interested in and dive deep into learning everything they can about the topic.
 How they show that learning is up to them and varies based on the learner.

-After you have researched and explored the different Homeschooling methods, you can decide how to address the subjects you are required to or want to teach based on your state’s regulations, and homeschooling style!
+After you research & explore the different Homeschooling methods, you can decide how to address the subjects you are required to or want to teach based on your state’s regulations, and homeschooling style!

 This will form your Curriculum!

 Be sure to check out our thoughts on HOW TO CHOOSE THE PERFECT CURRICULUM!

 In the meantime download our FREE homeschool style guide that outlines the methods of homeschooling and the curriculum I used in my homeschool and recommended to clients.